How to gamble from Tamil Nadu

 Is gambling legal in Tamil Nadu?

 The only fully legal type of gambling in the state is horse racing, and it doesn’t look as if the state will ease its restrictions on other types of games any time soon.
+As mentioned, they recently rather moved towards the opposite, by amending their gambling laws.

 Gambling Laws in Tamil Nadu